michaelpatrickpurcell/prophecy/README.md

-# Prophecy
-A tabletop roleplaying game about fate and destiny.
+# Prophecy: A tabletop roleplaying game about fate and destiny.

 This is draft version 0.2